abdllhdlc/todoapp/README.md

 **Option A — Download APK (recommended):**
 - Download the latest APK from the project's Releases:
   - [Latest Release](/../../releases/latest)
-  - If available, grab the APK asset (for example: `app-release.apk`).
+  - Download and install the app.

 **Option B — Build from source:**
 1. Clone this repository and open it in Android Studio (Giraffe+).